v3.24.1

 }

 We can now update the DTDL model with our new model.
 Navigate to Device templates → The Things Uno then click on the Edit DTDL.
 Input the updated model and click on Save.
-You will now see the decodedPayload field.
+You will now see the decodedPayload

-We would like to visualize this property as part of our earlier view.
-Click on the Status view on the left hand side menu, then click on the pencil button on the tile.
-Click on the + Capability button and select the LED property.
+view on the left hand side menu, then click on the pencil button on the tile.
+Click on the + Capability button and select the LED

 You may now click on Update in order to update the tile.
 The property will now be visible.